 A national standard

 By requiring home inspectors to pass the NHIE, states participate in the national standard for the professional home inspector.
 The NHIE addresses the core competencies of home inspection as they apply in all states.
 Many state regulatory bodies also wish to test knowledge of state-specific laws, regulations or standards for a profession or occupation.
 EBPHI is able to consult in the development and CBT delivery assistance if needed.
+The total number of National Home Inspector Exams administered in the US in 2016 was 5,744.

 Reliable, cost-effective and accessible